 Block 103 hosts an initial National Instrument 43-101-compliant resource of 7.2 billion tonnes with a grade of 29.2% total iron.
 Mineral resources which are not mineral reserves, do not have demonstrated economic viability.
-Additional information regarding the resource estimate can be found in the news relase dated February 4, 2013.
+Additional information regarding the resource estimate can be found below in the technical report.

 The 2012 exploration program included 22,300 metres of diamond drilling in 72 holes as well as additional surface sampling, focused primarily on the continued investigation and definition of mineralization in the Greenbush Zone.
 Intersected intervals ranged up to 291 metres of 26.7% to 35.5% total iron.
 Metallurgical results indicate a magnitite recovery of 93.7% and an iron concentrate grade of 70.0%.
 Click here to view the complete drill assay results.